robertstypa/sdk-nrf/samples/suit/ab/README.rst

    :local:
    :depth: 2

-The sample demonstrates how to update and boot the nRF54H20 System-on-Chip (SoC) using the :ref:`Software Update for Internet of Things (SUIT) <ug_nrf54h20_suit_intro>` procedure on the application, radio, and Nordic-controlled cores of the SoC.
+The sample demonstrates how to configure the application, so it will be updated using the "A/B" method using :ref:`SUIT <ug_nrf54h20_suit_intro>` as well as the usage of manifest-controlled variables for implementing a mechanism to confirm device operation after the update.

-The update on the nRF54H20 SoC can be done over Bluetooth® Low Energy or UART.
+The sample is capable of being updated using SMP protocol with both transports: UART or Bluetooth® Low Energy.

 Requirements
 ************